ember-learn/ember-api-docs/DEPLOYING.md

 ### Deploying to production

-Never click the "promote to production" button on Heroku.

-First, deploy the `master` branch to staging and check it over thoroughly.
+First, deploy the `master` branch to staging following the steps above, and check it over thoroughly.
 Get a second person to look it over too.
 There are many variables that could affect how an app displays in production compared to locally, particularly for this app.

+Never click the "promote to production" button on Heroku.
+We shouldn't promote from staging with this button because Heroku uses the same build from staging in the production container.
+This would mean that the variables set during ember builds get reused.
+Some of these variables have different values between staging and production, which leads to issues.

-Next, click on the arrows for the `ember-api-docs` instance under Production, choose "Deploy a branch" and choose the branch name.
+To deploy properly to production, click on the arrows for the `ember-api-docs` instance under Production, choose "Deploy a branch" and choose the branch name.

 ### Rolling back to an earlier version